sfnw-dev-owner/process-manuals/Interior_Trim/interior_trim.md

 ## Rear Window Trim

 - Use precut pieces for window opening side lining
-- nail 1 piece to each side of the window opening, edge flush with wall.
+- Nail 1 piece to each side of the window opening, edge flush with wall.
 (2 nails at top, 1 every 8", 2 at the bottom)
 - Measure (very close to window) between the sides for the top of the window liner.
 Cut one piece that length and nail in place.
 - Measure the sides of the window from shelf to top of window opening.
     Cut and nail 2" trim to both sides of the window, keeping the